axel883/windows-ai-docs/docs/convert-model-winmltools.md

 save_text(model_onnx, 'example.txt')
 ~~~

-> [!NOTE]
->Core MLTools is a Python package provided by Apple, but is not available on Windows.
+> **Note** Core MLTools is a Python package provided by Apple, but is not available on Windows.
 If you need to install the package on Windows, install the package directly from the repo:

 ```console
 pip install git+https://github.com/apple/coremltools